Blepharoplasty in Brazil: rejuvenation of the gaze with fat grafting

 Can I have blepharoplasty if I wear glasses?

 Yes, wearing glasses does not contraindicate the surgery.
-In fact, prescription or sunglasses are useful in the postoperative period to protect the operated area and camouflage any bruising during recovery.
+In fact, prescription or sunglasses are useful in the postoperative period to protect the surgical site and conceal any bruising during recovery.
 I recommend that my patients have sunglasses ready for the day of the surgery.

 Can the surgery correct wrinkles around the eyes (crow's feet)?

 Blepharoplasty primarily addresses the eyelids.
-For dynamic wrinkles like "crow's feet", botulinum toxin is the most indicated treatment.
-Many of my patients combine blepharoplasty with botulinum toxin application for a more complete and harmonious result.
+For dynamic wrinkles like "crow's feet", botulinum toxin is the most recommended treatment.
+Many of my patients combine blepharoplasty with botulinum toxin application for a more complete and naturally balanced result.

 What is the difference between nanofat and hyaluronic acid for dark circles?

 Both fill the area of dark circles, but with important differences.
 Hyaluronic acid is an industrialised product that needs to be reapplied periodically and can cause the Tyndall effect, an undesirable bluish discolouration in the thin skin of this area.
-Nanofat is tissue from the patient itself, integrates permanently, carries stem cells that rejuvenate the skin, and does not cause the Tyndall effect.
+Nanofat is the patient's own tissue, integrates in a stable long-term manner, carries stem cells that rejuvenate the skin, and does not cause the Tyndall effect.
 In my practice, I prefer nanofat for dark circles for these reasons.

 Can I have blepharoplasty if I have dry eye?